JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

     open var b: Int

     init {
-        this.a = 1 // Error in Kotlin 2.0 that compiled successfully in earlier versions
+        // Error starting with Kotlin 2.0 that earlier compiled successfully this.a = 1 //Error: open val must have initializer
+        // Always an error
         this.b = 1 // Error: open var must have initializer
     }
 }